 How does a signature loan work?

 Signature loans are considered term loans, which means that in most cases you pay them off in monthly installments over a specific time frame.
-Generally speaking, they also have higher interest rates than loans that do require collateral.
+Generally speaking, they also have higher interest rates than loans that are secured with collateral.

 One important feature that distinguishes a signature loan from other types of loans is that once the balance is paid off, you’re done.
 There is no ongoing line of credit like there is with a credit card or a revolving loan.